 Three forms of neuroplasticity.

-DRNI (deliberate, repetitive neural information) is proactive neuroplasticity—the conscious, intentional repatterning of our neural network utilizing tools and techniques developed for the process.
+DRNI (deliberate, repetitive neural information) is proactive neuroplasticity—the deliberate repatterning of our neural network utilizing tools and techniques developed for the process.
 Proactive neuroplasticity through DRNI is the most potent and effective means of learning.

 (2) The calculated regimen of repetitive neural input accelerates and consolidates learning.
-It facilitates our motivating personal concerns—achieving a goal, eliminating a bad habit or behavior, improving life satisfaction, and relieving stress and self-improvement.
+It facilitates the pursuit of our personal goals and objectives—eliminating a bad habit, self-transformation—harnessing our intrinsic aptitude for extraordinary living.

-Recovering from physiological dysfunction and discomfort and achieving motivating personal concerns are facilitated through the same process of DRNI.
+Recovery from emotional dysfunction and the pursuit of goals and objectives are facilitated through the same process of DRNI.